 Finding the fastest route with Google Maps can be time-consuming because it is not designed to find the optimal order for multiple stops.

-However, it is totally possible for you to optimize your multi-stop route by following some simple steps.
+However, it's possible for you to optimize your multi-stop route by following some simple steps.
 The only limitation is that you can’t add more than 10 stops to your route.